slashtechno/slashtechno.github.io/content/blog/2023/setting-up-synapse.md

 # tags: ["github", "software"]
 description: Running Synapse in Docker to self-host a Matrix instance
 ---
 Matrix is a versatile protocol for communication.
-Similarly to ActivityPub, which Mastodon uses, Matrix supports federation.
+Similar to ActivityPub, which Mastodon uses, Matrix supports federation.
 Thus, by self-hosting, you're using your own server whilst also being able to use your own domain.

 ### Setup